AlexisMurphy25/AlexisMurphy25/README.md

 More activity can be found on my school github: https://github.iu.edu/alenmurp

 I'm a senior currently studying Computer Science at Indiana University.
-I have a foundation in languages such as Python, Swift, Java and R. I am currently seeking opportunities in software engineering and data analysis.
+I have a foundation in languages such as Python, Swift, Java and R. I am currently seeking opportunities in software engineering, IT or data analysis.
 Feel free to reach out and explore my pinned projects.

 * 🌍  I'm based in Bloomington, Indiana
 * ✉️  You can contact me at [alexis.murphy.1232@gmail.com](mailto:alexis.murphy.1232@gmail.com)